kai0511/ml_methods/README.md

 # ml_methods
-some machine learning methods in R
+some machine learning methods in R includes bayes set, non-negative matrix factorization and random walk with resatart etc.